jbbjr/Marathon-Weather-Analysis-and-Performance-Prediction/README.md

 - **df**:
   - A Pandas dataframe (essentially a very maluable Excel sheet).
 - **XPATH**:
-  - A line of code that equates to a piece of a website.
+  - A line of code refrencing a piece of a website.
   - For our use case, this may be a button to click, or a cell in a table.
 - **Function**:
   - A few lines of code that complete a specific task (like an Excel formula).